QiQi7-7/MyHK/README_en.md

 - **Show Moving Target**
     - Description: Shows all Dream Warriors' targets they're moving to, except Marmu.

+- **Show Chasing Path**
+    - Description: Show part of the chasing path aimed at the player, including Galien's scythe, Ooma's core, Marmu, Radiance's orbs.

 - **2-Hit Kill**
     - Description: Kill enemies if able, otherwise set their health point to 1.
 Test friendly, avoiding Debug or Kill All issues.

 - **Foreground Removal**
     - Description: Removes some foreground items in The Collector battleground.

+- **Background Adjustment**
+    - Description: Adjusts some background items in The Absolute Radiance battleground.